them-es/i-dont-like-spam/readme.txt

 3. Add a list of bad words, phrases or weblinks that should prevent form submissions to the [Comment Blocklist](https://codex.wordpress.org/Combating_Comment_Spam#Comment_Blacklist).

 == Changelog ==

+= 1.3.0 =
+* Compatibility with the Gutenberg form block (experimental) and the Meow Contact Form Block plugin
+* Minor refactoring - bump minimum supported WordPress and PHP versions

 = 1.2.8 =
 * Tested up to WordPress 6.7